10 Fun Classroom Activities to Boost Student Engagement

 7. Scavenger hunt

 Scavenger hunts are a good way to engage the whole class.
 Ask them to use their observational skills to search for things around the classroom (things that trigger all the senses, or something beginning with every letter of the alphabet?)
-We’ve designed some templates for you to start with.
+Kami’s Scavenger Hunt Templates can help you set up the hunt and track progress.
 You can also check out these great ideas.

 8. Think Pair Share